-In 2019 we worked with 266 pupils aged 5–11 from both our partner primary schools (Millbrook Combined School; Stokenchurch Primary; Chalgrove Community Primary; Ibstone CE School; Frieth CE School and Lane End Primary School) plus two new schools (Watlington Primary and Longwick CE Combined School).
-Using our long-established ‘Create an Opera’ format, each of the schools received a full day in-school workshop with Hazel Gould (director), John Barber (music director and composer), Charmian Bedford (soprano) & Victoria Simmonds (mezzo soprano).
+In 2019, 266 pupils aged 5–11 took part in an in-school workshop with Hazel Gould (director), John Barber (music director and composer), Charmian Bedford (soprano) and Victoria Simmonds (mezzo soprano).
 They studied the musical and dramatic themes of Fantasio, learned some of the repertoire, and composed their own lyrics and songs.
-They also had the opportunity to listen to and perform with a professional opera singer, who sang some of the arias from the focus opera.
-The project culminated in sharing performances entitled The Big Sing, a mini opera production combining all the material covered during the workshops, for audiences of parents, teachers and other schoolchildren.
+They also had the opportunity to listen to and perform with a professional opera singer.
+The project culminated in The Big Sing, a mini opera production combining all the material for audiences of parents, teachers and other school children.

-This year’s residency at The Misbourne School continued the concept of working with a dedicated group of instrumentalists, which we had initiated in 2017 and 2018, and the group was led by instrumentalist Jason Rowland.
-This year’s project was led by director Freya Wynn-Jones and composer Michael Betteridge.
+The Misbourne School worked with a dedicated group of instrumentalists led by Jason Rowland.
+The project was led by director Freya Wynn-Jones and composer Michael Betteridge.
 Students undertook warm up games and drama exercises before exploring the musical and dramatic themes of Fantasio.
 They then split into separate vocal and instrumental groups to develop their own ideas of singing, composition, acting and instrumental work in response to the themes.
-All seven mini-projects signposted students towards our Youth Opera Company, and a group of over 100 students from Cressex Community School and The Misbourne School came to the OperaFirst performance of Fantasio at Wormsley on 10 July 2019.